 1 9 6 7 – 1 9 7 5 (UK)

-All easily out-shone by regular helper, dizzy blonde Anne Aston, who thought that one and one made eleven, even though she had a maths A-level.
+All were easily out-shone by regular helper, dizzy blonde Anne Aston, who thought that one and one made eleven, even though she had a maths A-level.

 The format of the show came from Germany, where it was known as Der Goldene Schuss and featured contestants selected from home viewers and the studio audience.